 There is no worse feeling than performing a sterility test on a batch of a product only to have the product fail the test and be positive for microbial contamination.
-It is far from a perfect process, being both time consuming and labour intensive, but it is the best currently on offer.
+It is far from a perfect process, being both time consuming and labour intensive, but it is the safest solution to ensure that when a positive test is indicated, that there is contamination present in the product.

 So how should the manufacturing process move on after a batch of the product fails the sterility test?
 What procedures should be in place to handle such a failure?
 And how can you turn advance preparation for a test fail into part of your ongoing processes that will help you avoid such an event in the first place?